 Please can you send me a Rupert annual, and a drum box of chalks, soldiers and Indians, slippers and any little toys you have to spare,

 Miraculously, this touching and very hopeful letter was reunited with David.
 Shaw tried to track him down with Facebook and by speaking to neighbors who still lived close by.
 The search even gave birth to a social media campaign, #FindDavid.
 Shaw eventually found David, who was insanely old but still alive.
 Thankfully, the letter survived and was returned to David by Shaw.

-A 700-Year-Old Mummy Was Found Under A Chinese Road
+3 people just voted on A 700-Year-Old Mummy Was Found Under A Chinese Road

 In 2011, a very well-preserved mummified woman was found underneath a modern road in the city of Taizhou, in the Jiangsu Province of eastern China.
 The woman, a member of the Ming Dynasty, was found by a construction crew working on a road that she was buried under.
 Construction workers described her as being submerged in a "‘brown liquid."

 She was just under five feet tall, and dressed in silk finery with robes, slippers, jewelry.
 Amazingly, her hair and eyebrows were still intact.
 After observing her and the tomb she was buried in, Taizhou Museum director Wang Weiyin estimated that the mummy is about 700 years old.

 A 17th Century African Burial Ground Was Found In Manhattan

 History is often obscured by the fog of time and, more literally, rubble.
 In 1991, plans to build a new federal building in lower Manhattan began with excavation just north of the Tweed Courthouse in what is now Chinatown.